Turkish television drama: Arab world

-Fatmagül'ün Suçu Ne? has increased the popularity in Istanbul as a tourist destination among Arabs.
-Some Turkish series are more appealing to women, while some action series attract male audiences, which helps attract different types of advertisers for different viewerships.
-Some series have political overtones, including Ayrılık, which depicts the daily life of Palestinians under Israeli military occupation.
-Despite this, Islamic conservatives in many Middle Eastern countries have condemned certain Turkish series as "vulgar" and "heretical" to Islam.

 In March 2018, MBC pulled all Turkish dramas off the air.
-Nick Vivarelli of Variety considers this a result of the political tensions between Saudi Arabia and Turkey.
-The head of the Turkish Sales Company Global Agency, Izzet Pinto, made a statement to say that he believed this was a political decision against the Turkish government.
+Danielle Turchiano of Variety considers this a result of the political tensions between Saudi Arabia and Turkey.
+The head of the Turkish Sales Company Global Agency, İzzet Pinto, said that he believed this was a political decision against the Turkish government.

-In 2019, Tunisian-Algerian TV series named Mashaer was the first Arabic TV series to be broadcast with Turkish team in script and directing in order to benefit from the success of Turkish TV series in attracting followers in Arab countries.
+In 2019, Mashaer became the first Arabic TV series to be produced with a Turkish scriptwriting and directing team.
+This was done to capitalize on the popularity of Turkish TV series in Arab countries.

-An Arab adaptation of the Turkish drama Bride from Istanbul was remaked as 'Bride from Beirut' for MBC in 2019.
-An Arabic remake, Ala Al Hilwa Wa Al Morra, of Turkish drama, Iyı Gunde Kotu Gunde, was made in 2021.
-MBC linked Arab digital platform, Shahid, still showing Turkish dramas despite the tension.
+İstanbullu Gelin (Bride from Istanbul) was adapted into an Arab series titled Bride from Beirut, which aired on MBC in 2019.
+An Arabic remake, Ala Al Hilwa Wa Al Morra of İyi Günde Kötü Günde, was made in 2021.
+The MBC linked Arab digital platform Shahid is still showing Turkish dramas despite the tension.
 During Ramadan in 2020 and 2021, channels broadcast many Turkish series in Lebanon.

-Hab Mlouk, Algerian-Tunisian remake of Turkish drama, Afili Aşk, aired in April 2022.
+Hab Mlouk, an Algerian-Tunisian remake of Afili Aşk, aired in April 2022.

-MBC Group has signed a five-year output and co-development deal with Medyapim and fellow Turkish company Ay Yapim, in October 2022.
+MBC Group signed a five-year output and co-development deal with Medyapım and fellow Turkish company Ay Yapım, in October 2022.
 It also includes a pact to exchange know-how and co-develop original Arabic-language content for the MENA region, to be filmed in Saudi Arabia.

-New remakes are continuing to be produced by various channels of the region.

 Many Turkish actors and actresses received awards from award ceremonies in the Arab world.

 Asia

 Afghanistan

-Turkish TV series dubbed in Dari Persian have become very popular in Afghanistan, ratings going higher than the traditional Indian TV series that Afghans watched.
-TOLO, a TV station in Afghanistan.
-The most popular Turkish show is Fatmagül'ün Suçu Ne?
-(What is Fatmagül's Fault?).
-Another series as Öyle Bir Geçer Zaman Ki (As Time Goes By), Beni Affet (Forgive Me), Effet, Aşk-ı Memnu (Forbidden Love), and Adını Feriha Koydum are popular too.
-In 2015, is reported that the four Turkish series most successful around the world are Muhteşem Yüzyıl, Fatmagül'ün Suçu Ne?, Aşk-ı Memnu and Binbir Gece.
-Also, the most popular Turkish actor around the world is Halit Ergenç, and the most popular Turkish actress around the world is Beren Saat.
+Turkish TV series dubbed in Dari Persian have become very popular in Afghanistan, with ratings going higher than the traditional Indian TV series that Afghans watched.
+As of 2012, Fatmagül'ün Suçu Ne? is shown on TOLO TV.
+Other series such as Öyle Bir Geçer Zaman Ki (As Time Goes By), Beni Affet (Forgive Me), İffet, Aşk-ı Memnu (Forbidden Love), and Adını Feriha Koydum are popular too.